 There is a little science behind this notion and according to some research grapefruit juice has been found to, "be an inhibitor of the intestinal cytochrome P – 450 3A4 system, which is responsible for the first pass metabolism of many drugs."
 So these rumors surrounding using grapefruit juice as a chaser may be more than just hear say.
 The ultimate test is to try it yourself.
 Results are reported to vary amongst users, and any kind of potentiator over time may be disabled or inhibited by biological functions which seek to counteract to our efforts to increase the effectiveness of such substances.

 In other words, if you're body is attempting to turn down the volume on the effects induced by substances of any kind, this is tolerance, and should not be ignored.
 You're body is doing this for a reason.
+Because it affects the adrenal system, you must pace yourself.
 It doesn't mean that Kratom is bad or that people shouldn't use it, it just means you're body is attempting to lower your intake because your conscious mind is not.
 It seems to me to be an unconscious measure carried out by the mind body connection.
 I think that a tolerance break and a chronic lowering of dosages is the best way to get better effects out of anything.

 The ideal chaser is something that washes the powdered leaf down smoothly and mask the bitter taste.
 Water and beer are the two worst chasers because the ground up leaves will just expand in your mouth, plus they seem to exaggerate the bitterness and fowl taste as well.
 Some people like to pour a dose in some pudding, ice cream, or something similar so that it can be eatn without the Kratom even coming in contact with your tongue.
 This sounds reasonable enough and has worked for me.
 You may not always want to eat something every time you go to take a spoon though.